Carter-Moorse/Mendix-CodeEditor/README.md

 ## Limitations
  - Surfaces most [not all] features available in the Ace editor.
- - Does not set editability flag based on selected Mendix attribute.

 ## Usage
 Simply add the widget to your Mendix project.
 No additional setup required.